g-leech/argmin-gravitas/_posts/2012-03-09-brainwash.markdown

 The idea that the Russians can spend $0.1m and totally pervert American discourse, but that Michael Bloomberg can spend $700m and die on his feet, vanish without a trace.

 Many interesting theories accuse us of being brainwashed: "You lack information; now, open your eyes":

+People have this naive equivalence between a fantasy and a preference, a voluntary simulation and an increased inclination to

 <!-- Tectonics (on solid ground) -->